mistakia/league/docs/guides/players-table.md

   - `Recv Yds` to `60` to `99`
 ```

-#### Receiving Yards & Touchdowns from players with an overall ESPN open score over 80
+#### Receiving Yards & Touchdowns from players with an overall ESPN open score over 80 in 2023

 TODO